 Question Answer Marks 7(b) Analyse the part played by the disciples in the events between the Last Supper and the crucifixion.
 15 Use Table D: AO2 Analysis and evaluation (15 marks) to mark candidate responses to the question.
 Award up to 15 marks.
 Indicative content Answers may include some of the following ideas, but all relevant material must be credited.
-Candidates should make mention of examples from different gospel accounts. • The events include Jesus in Gethsemane, Peter's denial, Jesus' betrayal and arrest, then his journey to be crucified.
+Candidates should make mention of examples from different gospel accounts.
+The events include Jesus in Gethsemane, Peter's denial, Jesus' betrayal and arrest, then his journey to be crucified.
 Following the last supper Jesus ate with his disciples they began to travel the road towards Jesus' crucifixion.
 In all four gospel accounts Jesus tells Peter that he will eventually deny knowing him three times before the cock crows.
 Peter does not accept that this will happen but speaks out against it.
 'Even though I must die with you, I will not deny you.'
 Matthew 26:35.
 In John's account Peter asks Jesus where he is going and states he desires to follow him, but Jesus deters this.
 The different accounts show Jesus' awareness of the events that will follow and the human frailties which can occur.
 He knows his disciples very well and this reiterates the closeness of the relationship he has had with them throughout his ministry.
 Jesus went to the garden of Gethsemane with his closest disciples.
 In Luke Jesus is said to go to the Mount of Olives to pray.
 This may have been a time of mental and spiritual preparation for Jesus knowing what was going to follow.
 He took the inner circle of disciples with him: Peter, James, and John.
 Jesus' disciples are seen through their human frailties as they fail to keep watch as Jesus prays but they sleep.
-Three times Jesus comes to the disciples and three times he finds them asleep.
+Three times Jesus comes to the disciples and there times he finde them and part. disciples and three times he finds them asleep.
 Judas' betrayal by a kiss in the garden leads to Jesus' arrest.
 Luke's account is not clear whether Judas did kiss Jesus or whether he just approached Jesus to kiss him, but Jesus spoke before this could happen.
 In Mark Judas greeted Jesus by calling him 'Rabbi' and kissing him, this is an intimate act which breaks down the close relationship Judas had as one of the disciples.
 This is made even more devastating by Jesus actions of service at the last supper.
 Matthew and Luke record the incident when one of the slaves accompanying the arresting party had his ear cut off by a disciple as they responded in a human way to the arrest of the master.
-Jesus is taken to the Jewish council and Peter a human response to the situation; one of fear of arrest and reprisals.
+Jesus is taken to the Jewish council and Peter is then challenged regarding his association with Jesus as he follows along behind.
+Peter denies knowing Jesus three times as Jesus predicted.
+Again, this shows a human response to the situation; one of fear of arrest and reprisals.
 Mark gives the most detailed account of Peter's denial which may reflect Mark's interest in showing the weaknesses of the disciples which would encourage the early Christians during persecution.